Shopify/polaris/.changeset/funny-timers-explode.md

 '@shopify/polaris': patch
 ---

-[IndexTable] Fixed shift click bug in Firefox
+Fixed Shift + click selection of `IndexTable.Row` not working in Firefox